Restricting Image Registries

 clusterpolicy.kyverno.io/restrict-image-registries created

-resource Pod/default/nginx-public was blocked due to the following policies
+resource Deployment/default/nginx-blocked was blocked due to the following policies

 restrict-image-registries: